 The final touches you’ll need are the mirror(s), vanity/cabinet knobs, towel racks, and toilet paper holder.
 It’s likely you will be purchasing these items yourself, so measure your space carefully to ensure you are buying the appropriate size fixtures.
 Also, as discussed earlier, consider marking with tape exactly where you want each item located on the wall, so there is no confusion.

-When it comes to planning and coordinating the bathroom remodel cost for your home, you shouldn’t have to go it alone – GreatBuildz can help simplify your renovation experience.
+When it comes to planning and coordinating the bathroom remodel costs for your home, you shouldn’t have to go it alone – GreatBuildz can help simplify your renovation experience.

 Call now (818.317.3567) to chat with a real person about your next renovation project or visit our website for more information: www.greatbuildz.com